Horst Eckel

-Horst Eckel (8 February 1932 – 3 December 2021) was a German footballer.
+Horst Eckel (8 February 1932 – 3 December 2021) was a German footballer who played as a wing-half.
 He was part of the West Germany national team that won the 1954 FIFA World Cup.
 He was the last surviving player of the 1954 World Cup Final.

 Club career

 Eckel debuted in 1.
 FC Kaiserslautern's first team in 1947 at the age of 15.
 He won the German football championship with Kaiserslautern in 1951 and 1953.
 Eckel was playing as a right half back.
 As a player, Eckel was assiduous and adroit.
 Because of his rapid way of playing, he got the nickname Windhund (sighthound).
-He later played for SV Röchling Völklingen.
+He later played for SV Röchling Völklingen in the Regionalliga Südwest.

 International career

 Eckel was part of the West German team that won the 1954 FIFA World Cup and achieved the "Miracle of Bern".
 During that tournament, Eckel became an important pillar of the successful West Germany national team.
 The strength of the right side of Sepp Herberger's team was made possible due to Eckel's high defensive workrate and his passes, from which outside right Helmut Rahn and inside right Max Morlock benefitted enormously.

 He also participated in the 1958 FIFA World Cup.
 In total he earned 32 caps.